ILD Conference, Prague 2014 - preliminary programme & call for

-We are pleased to announce the conference "Fibrosing interstitial lung
+We are pleased to invite you to the conference and postgraduate

 will be held in the beautiful city of Prague (Czech Republique), June